How Your LLC Will Be Taxed

 There is one type of state tax you might have to pay to your state Department of Revenue: South Dakota state sales tax.

-South Dakota does not charge a state income tax.
+Unlike most states, South Dakota is one of the nine states that do not have a state income tax.

 - Tangible, personal property and goods that you sell like furniture, cars, electronics, appliances, books, raw materials, etc.

 Most states do not levy sales tax or gross receipts tax on goods that are considered necessities, like food, medications, clothing or gas.
 Check with the South Dakota Division of Taxation to confirm whether your business is required to collect South Dakota sales tax.

 As the owner of an LLC, you must pay self-employment tax and federal income tax, both of which are levied as “pass-through taxation."

 Federal taxes can be complicated, so speak to your accountant or professional tax preparer to ensure that your South Dakota LLC is paying the correct amount.